Flushing River: 20th century improvements

-For the 1964 New York World's Fair, the creek's middle section was filled in for parkland.
+In 1961, in advance of the 1964 New York World's Fair, the creek's middle section was diverted underground.
 Flowing out of Meadow Lake, the creek was reduced to a canal beneath the Van Wyck Expressway, narrowing into pipes going into the Fountain of the Planets, a circular pool used for fountain displays.
 From there, the pipes took the water toward the tidal bridge, reemerging as a creek.

 Restoration and redevelopment

 The Flushing River was once a clear waterway, but during the 1920s, the river was polluted by various industrial wastes, especially along its northern section.
 Over the years, pollution from the Willets Point industrial area, surrounding highways, and dumping made the river a health hazard.
 By the 1970s, Flushing River and Flushing Bay had become neglected and polluted.

 In 1971, a hundred Flushing residents protested in support of a cleanup of the Flushing River, and state assemblyman Leonard P. Stavisky showed federal, state, and city officials the evidence of pollution in Flushing River.
 The next year, Councilman Morton Povman, and Flushing Meadow Park Action Committee president Albert Mauro sought to rehabilitate the Flushing River and Bay to their natural conditions and extend Flushing Meadows-Corona Park to the river banks.
 Both men argued that if these conditions were corrected and made, all of New York City would benefit from it.
 Furthermore, under the intervention and proposal of both Morton Povman and Peter Vallone, a group of high city officials agreed to begin immediate work on the long-term task of cleaning up this waterway.
 The late Abe Wolfson, founder of the Queens Historical Society, became active in the fight to restore the river to its original condition.
 The cleanup involved dredging and rebuilding manholes in the Kissena Park and Kissena Corridor Park sewer systems, which hid the underground Kissena Creek, as well as cleaning up part of the Queens Boulevard sewer system.